Back to Learn

 As Dr. Tory Spindle, the study’s lead author, noted: this research represents “a first step in uncovering how we can mitigate risks of THC when used in medicine.”

-Further supporting this clinical trial, researchers published a comprehensive review in MDPI Pharmaceuticals examining decades of entourage effect research.
-Their systematic analysis confirmed that terpenes demonstrate various therapeutic benefits that may enhance cannabinoid effects - from myrcene’s relaxing properties to linalool’s potential as a sleep aid and caryophyllene’s proven anti-inflammatory effects through direct CB2 receptor binding.
+Alongside this clinical trial, researchers published a comprehensive review in Pharmaceuticals examining decades of entourage effect research [André et al., 2024].
+Their systematic analysis found exploratory evidence that terpenes carry therapeutic benefits of their own - from myrcene’s relaxing properties to linalool’s potential as a sleep aid and caryophyllene’s anti-inflammatory effects through direct CB2 receptor binding.

 Product Types: Full-Spectrum vs. Broad-Spectrum vs. Isolate